core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

     * Request tag: Explicitly state when a tag needs to be set
     * Request tag: Clarification about permissibility of leaving the option absent
     * Security considerations: wall clock time -> system time (and remove inaccurate explanations)
-    * Token reuse: describe blacklisting in a more implementation-independent way
+    * Token reuse: describe deny-listing in a more implementation-independent way

 * Changes since draft-ietf-core-echo-request-tag-06: